ruomeng6/ruomeng6.github.io/index.md

 ### Methodology

 Methodologically, I lean towards quantitative approaches, including traditional inferential statistics, while also expanding my knowledge of popular machine learning algorithms.
 I primarily utilize R as my primary tool, with Python serving as a supplementary language.

+I have a strong passion for computational social sciences, an exciting and rapidly-evolving interdisciplinary field.
+My learning journey includes text-as-data, image-as-data, video/audio-as-data and multimedia analysis, as well as computing knowledge about deep learning and large laguage modeling.

 Before completing my undergraduate studies, I will have explored various professional domains, including data journalism, public relations, and news reporting.
 In the future, I may become a researcher, a journalist, or anything else.
 Regardless of the path I choose, my commitment remains steadfast—to delve deeper into my areas of interest and contribute to the understanding and practice of media and communication.
 I aspire to merge rigorous academic pursuits with a keen awareness of the social and human aspects of these fields.